nselem/nselem/README.md

 ### Hi there 👋 Im Nelly Sélem
 I'm starting my lab at CCM.
 I’m interested in developing bioinformatic tools to study microorganism’s comparative genomics and evolution.
-The lab philosophy is the always valid thought:
-"We are all smart.
-Disntiguish yourself for being kind. " Charles Gordon
+The lab philosophy is the Charles Gordon's always valid thought:  "We are all smart.
+Disntiguish yourself for being kind. "

 - 🔭 I’m currently working on metapangenomics.
 - 🌱 I’m learning by teaching metagenomics and pangenomics tools.